squareybrow/wordle_solver/docs/devlog.md

 ## Hardest and Easiest Words to Solve

-Based on the benchmark results, the hardest and easiest words for the solver were:
+Based on the benchmark results, I identified both the hardest and easiest words for the solver:

-### Hardest Words to Solve
+#### Hardest Words to Solve

 | #    | Word   | Turns |
 |------|--------|-------|